Pavan-1997/Linux-Shell_Basic_Commands/README.md

-`The term "GREP" stands for "Global Regular Expression Print."
+`GREP - Global Regular Expression Print.
 It is a command-line utility in Unix and Unix-like operating systems for searching and matching patterns within files using regular expressions.
 The name is derived from the ed (editor) command `g/re/p`, which means globally search for a regular expression and print the lines that match`

 - `grep INFO app.log`